You Have To Read These Viral Emails From A Future College Roommate

-Incoming UCLA freshman Winnie Chen and roommate Guistinna Tun were on the receiving end of one of the least chill emails in the history of emails.
+Incoming UCLA student Winnie Chen and roommate Guistinna Tun were on the receiving end of one of the least chill emails in the history of emails.
 Chen captured it via Twitter.

-Incoming UCLA freshman Winnie Chen and roommate Guistinna Tun were on the receiving end of one of the least chill emails in the history of emails.
+Incoming UCLA student Winnie Chen and roommate Guistinna Tun were on the receiving end of one of the least chill emails in the history of emails.
 Chen captured it via Twitter.

 Advertisement